How to do bokashi composting and the worm compost method

 How to compost

-• Create a circular bin on bare soil to allow a transfer of soil microbes.
+• Create or place a bin on bare soil to allow a transfer of soil microbes.

 • Include greens, such as grass, eggshells and vegetable scraps, for nitrogen, and brown material (carbon), such as straw, plant material and paper.
 Remember a heap needs oxygen and water.